Mow Your Own Lawn

 Bravery Test

-Pines soar to glorious heights, scattering their needles like a carpet underneath them and then dropping pine cones as if to say, “Here, kid.
+There’s something magical about the nature of a childhood experienced outside in the Deep South.
+The world is lush and wild.
+Pine trees soar to glorious heights, scattering their needles like a carpet while dropping their cones as if to say, “Here, kid.
 Let me do you one better.
 Take this and chuck it right at that boy’s head.”

 Magic.

-And, here’s where it gets really dreamy… the sides from top to bottom were completely covered in kudzu.
+And here’s where it gets really dreamy… the sides from top to bottom were completely covered in kudzu.

+Now before you leave here to go look up the word “kudzu” let me do you a favor and go ahead and tell you all about it.
 Kudzu is a crawling vine found all over the South.
 It is lush and green and in my mind, it’s beautiful and full of nostalgia.
 Side note: it is also a major nuisance to all the grownups.

 Since the ditch was so conveniently clothed in kudzu beauty, it was quite easy for us kids to scale up and down the sides at will – and we did so liberally.
 The ditch would fill with water after storms, so we’d find something (anything would do – a board, a jug, a random piece of rusty tetanus-producing metal…anything, really), scale down the side, and float down the ditch through the big drainage pipe before climbing back up the kudzu, running up the street and doing the whole thing all over again.